johann-solo/oliveandmango.github.io/_posts/blog/2017-08-07-roasted-vegatable-frittata.md

 <br>
 <br>

 I love to see this little frittata puff up out of the oven!
-It makes me soo giddy, jut like watching a dutch baby rise!!
-It's short lived but I love it and it definitely has a wow factor if your bringing it too the breakfast table immediately out of the oven.
+It makes me soo giddy, just like watching a dutch baby rise!!
+It's short lived but I love it and it definitely has a wow factor if you're bringing it too the breakfast table immediately out of the oven.
 It's a fabulous frittata and hope you give it a try!!
 <br>
 <br>
 ![Roasted Vegetable Frittata](/images/uploads/2017_08_07_vegetable_frittata_4.jpg)